Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Filtrations and lattices

 \begin{corollary} A $B^+$-lattice on a vector space is trivial (i.e. $\mc{L}_\dR=V_{B^+_\dR}$) if and only if the induced filtration is trivial. \end{corollary} \begin{proof} This is a very special case of \cref{prop.filt-det-latt-criteria}-(1). \end{proof}

 \begin{example} In the setting of \cref{example.filtration-lattice-situations}-(2), suppose $K \subseteq C$ is a $p$-adic field, $C=\overline{K}^\wedge$, and $\mf{G}=\Gal(\overline{K}/K)$.
-Then \cref{prop.filt-det-latt-criteria} applies.
+Then \cref{prop.filt-det-latt-criteria}-(2) applies.
 It also applies if $K = C = \mbb{C}$ and $\mf{G} = U(1)(\mbb{R})$ acting on $t$ by $z \mapsto z^i$ for $i \neq 0$. \end{example}

-At this point it is natural to ask: for $G$ not reductive, if we have a lattice $\omega_{\mc{L}}$ on the trivial $G$-torsor whose classifying point does not lie in $\Gr_{[\mu]}(C)$ for any $[\mu]$, then what can we say about $\BB \circ \omega_{\mc{L}}$?
-The main result to be developed in the remainder of this section, \cref{theorem.good-equivalence-bilatticed}, implies that this is equivalent to inexactness of $\BB \circ \omega_{\mc{L}}$ (i.e. failure to be a filtered $G$-torsor).
+At this point it is natural to ask: for $G$ not reductive, if we have a lattice $\omega_{\mc{L}}$ on the trivial $G$-bundle whose classifying point does not lie in $\Gr_{[\mu]}(C)$ for any $[\mu]$, then what can we say about $\BB \circ \omega_{\mc{L}}$?
+The main result to be developed in the remainder of this section, \cref{theorem.good-equivalence-bilatticed}, implies that this is equivalent to inexactness of $\BB \circ \omega_{\mc{L}}$ (i.e. failure to be a filtered $G$-bundle).

-\begin{example} We can interpret \cref{example.ext-of-trivial} as a lattice on the trivial $\mbb{G}_a$-torsor.
+\begin{example} We can interpret \cref{example.latticed-K-vect-BB-not-exact} as a lattice on the trivial $\mbb{G}_a$-bundle.
 It is classified by the point $\frac{1}{t} \cdot B^+ \in B/B^+=\mbb{G}_a(B)/\mbb{G}_a(B^+)$.
 This lies outside of any Schubert cell --- indeed, the only cocharacter of $\mbb{G}_a$ is trivial, so only the trivial coset $B^+$ itself lies in a Schubert cell.
 The failure of the short exact sequence in \cref{example.latticed-K-vect-BB-not-exact} to remain exact after passing to filtered vector spaces illustrates the failure of $\BB \circ \omega_{\mc{L}}$ to be exact if $\omega_{\mc{L}}$ lies outside a Schubert cell. \end{example}